How much does a solar power system cost?

 The size of a solar thermal system depends on the application it is being used for.
 A domestic water heating load for an average household can be supplemented by a system that is two panels, each panel being about 25 square feet to 40 square feet.
 Applications such as pool heating and winter space heating are larger loads and typically utilize two to eight panels.
 Commercial applications vary widely, but are often between ten and fifty panels.

-Is solar electric or solar thermal right for my site?
-What about both?
+Is solar thermal right for my site?

 How long does it take to install?